TAJIKISTAN: Religious freedom survey, January 2016

 Even before the 2009 Religion Law was passed, the authorities closed down and demolished Muslim, Christian and Jewish places of worship, including the country's only synagogue which was bulldozed despite community protests.
 No compensation was paid for the demolitions.
 Very unusually, in March 2009 the Jewish community received a building that they can use as a synagogue.
 However, it was not the Dushanbe city authorities which provided the building, but Hasan Asadullozoda, President Rahmon's businessman brother-in-law.

 After the Religion Law was passed, many mosques were forcibly closed and Muslims warned not to engage in meetings for worship.
-Officials from Dushanbe Mayor's office and the State Committee for Religious Affairs (SCRA) claimed to Forum 18 in January 2011 that the closed mosques "are not mosques", and "cannot be used as mosques".
+Officials from Dushanbe Mayor's office and the State Committee for Religious Affairs and Regulation of Traditions, Ceremonies and Rituals (SCRA) claimed to Forum 18 in January 2011 that the closed mosques "are not mosques", and "cannot be used as mosques".
 It is unclear why the authorities claim that mosques should apply for registration, when the authorities have decided in advance that they cannot be used for worship.
 A Dushanbe imam, who wished to remain unnamed for fear of the authorities, told Forum 18 in January 2011 that he welcomes members of a closed mosque to his mosque, but "they want to have their own mosque".
 Officials would not tell Forum 18 what measures will be taken against imams or local Muslims if they continue worshipping in closed mosques.

 Arbitrary official actions, officials' impunity for human rights violations

 Arbitrary official actions are routine; in 2007 Jehovah's Witnesses were banned, and as one put it to Forum 18 in 2010, they "live in uncertainty and fear, and cannot worship openly".
-For example, twice in July 2015, police in the northern Sogd Region detained Jehovah's Witnesses and prepared administrative punishments.
+For example, twice in July 2015, police in the northern Sugd Region detained Jehovah's Witnesses and prepared administrative punishments.
 Officers raided a meeting for prayer and Bible study in a flat, seizing Bibles, questioning those present at the police station and demanded that they renounce their faith.
 Khurshed Barotov, Deputy District Police Chief who questioned those detained, claimed to Forum 18 that "we have freedom of religion", but they were "teaching religion unlawfully in a private flat".

 On 26 July 2015 police detained two female Jehovah's Witnesses - Gulnora Tegniyeva and Chaborkhon Bozorboyeva - at a meeting at a bus stop arranged with them by an apparent police agent provocateur.
 This person had previously repeatedly phoned the two Jehovah's Witnesses asking for a meeting to discuss their faith.
 When the two Jehovah's Witnesses arrived, police arrested them.
 Police refused to confirm or deny to Forum 18 whether the apparent agent provocateur works for them.
 The two Jehovah's Witnesses were "hit on the head and slapped" for refusing to sign a police report, though police denied this to Forum 18.